 - 2% molybdenum

-Compared to 304, this alloy is more expensive per ounce of material.
+Compared to 304 stainless strip coil, this alloy is more expensive per ounce of material.
 This is due to the inclusion of molybdenum and additional nickel content.
 However, you'll find it a superior alternative thanks to the increased resistance to corrosion resistance–particularly against chlorinated solutions and chlorides.

 The above features make Alloy 316 an appropriate material in environments with powerful corrosives or where there's exposure to salt.
 Here are the typical applications of 316 stainless steel alloy:

 - Medical/surgical equipment